public-people/public-people-frontend/README.md

 ## Deployment

 1. [Husky](https://www.npmjs.com/package/husky) automatically executes an [ESLint](https://eslint.org/) test via `npm run test:lint` upon running a `git push` command.
-2. Code will only be pushed to git if `npm run test:lint` passes.*
+2. Code will only be pushed to git if `npm run test` passes.*
-3. Once code is pushed/merged into master [Travis](https://travis-ci.org/) execute all [Jest](https://facebook.github.io/jest/) tests via `npm test`
+3. Once code is pushed/merged into master [Travis](https://travis-ci.org/) execute all [Jest](https://facebook.github.io/jest/) tests via `npm run test:jest`
 4. If [Jest](https://facebook.github.io/jest/) tests pass, static site will be built via `npm run build`.
 5. If build is valid it will be deployed to `public-people.netlify.com`.

 * It is advised to integrate [ESLint](https://eslint.org/) to into your IDE to receive real-time linting errors.
-In emergencies [Husky](https://www.npmjs.com/package/husky) can be overriden by running ``
+If this is not possible it is advised that you run `npm test` as often as possible during development.
+In emergencies [Husky](https://www.npmjs.com/package/husky) can be bypassed by running `git push --no-verify`

+## Roadmap v0.1
+-